fdazen/fda-documentation/rooms_set_up.md

 ![room_priority_1.png]({{site.baseurl}}/images/room_priority_1.png)

-The drop down menu lists all channels where reservations can interface with the software (note that any channel apart from Frontdesk and IBE will require work from our team).
-Choose one channel.
+The drop down menu lists all channels where reservations can interface with the software.

-- For each channel insert a numerical, progressive order in the apposite field, just like you were ordering your types or rooms.
+- For any channel you currently use, insert a numerical, progressive order in the apposite field, just like you were ordering your types and your rooms on the Tape Chart.
 When done, click on Save: reservations interfacing with the system will first go to the rooms that have the highest priority.

 ![room_priority_2.png]({{site.baseurl}}/images/room_priority_2.png)